-We are delighted to announce that Jo Stokes and Mandy Smith have agreed to join the Leadership Team.
+We are pleased to announce that Jo Stokes and Mandy Smith have agreed to join the Leadership Team.
 We recognise they love God and our church family.
 You can also see they love dogs!
 We are praying that God blesses them as they work for him in these new roles.

 Fom the Leaders of the Church of Promise